kanjipay/web/README.md

 This app's frontend and backend code are deployed using Google Firebase.

 Frontend - react
-Backent - firebase functions (typescript)
+Backend - firebase functions (typescript - express)

 ## setup app